ssj71/Git_From_A_Git/README.md

 ```

 There's our commit!
 Aww, cute.
 I use the log very often to remind myself what was going on in a branch or where I left it.
 You can run it on different branches without needing to switch over too.
+Try it on the branch called "ten"
 ```
 git log ten
 ```